eugeniosaintemarie/notes/_posts/2026-06-20-Our-Last-Night-Opalite.markdown

     Life is a song, it ends when it ends\\
     You move on\\
     \\
-    And that's when I told you, "It's alright\\
+    And that's when I told you, It's alright\\
     You were dancing through the lightning strikes\\
     Sleepless in the onyx night\\
     But now, the sky is opalite, oh-oh, oh, oh, oh\\
     Oh, my Lord\\
     Never met no one like you before\\
     You had to make your own sunshine\\
-    But now, the sky is opalite, oh-oh, oh, oh, oh, oh"\\
+    But now, the sky is opalite, oh-oh, oh, oh, oh, oh\\
     This is just\\
     A storm inside a teacup\\
     But shelter here with me, my love\\